All Episodes

 He can't believe the president would say what he said about this, admitting he doesn't know all the facts.

-So the Obama wasn't quite through.
+So Obama wasn't quite through.

-After taking this incident where Gates was not stopped.
+After taking this incident where Gates was not stopped, he was not pulled over.

-He was the cops were called there by somebody in the neighborhood.
+He was, the cops were called there by somebody in the neighborhood.

 This was not a profiling incident.